richmondu/FT900/IoT/ft90x_iot_brtcloud/README.md

 This IoT platform is a container-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Ionic, Amazon Cognito, Amazon Pinpoint and Docker.
 It can be deployed in a local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.
-The web app is made of Ionic framework so it can be compiled as Android and iOS mobile apps using 1 code base.
+The web app is made of Ionic framework so it can be compiled as Android and iOS mobile apps using one code base.

 - <b>LucidChart</b> UML diagrams - https://www.lucidchart.com
 - <b>Nginx</b> web server - https://www.nginx.com/